 This Fisher Price pig is a favorite for a number of clients of mine.
 The great thing about this pig is he is entertaining on his own.
 For a child who has minimal to no play skills, this is the kind of toy that is great to start with.
 You are simply putting coins in and getting an interactive sound.
 You’ve managed to hit your fine motor purpose by putting the coins in, but by adding just a few demands to a child with some basic play skills, you can easily tackle other areas such as compliance, color identification and even math skills, “put two coins in”.

 Leap Frog Letters is another favorite item of kids that I’ve worked with over the years (previously the fridge magnet letters).
 Whether I’ve used the ABC song button just as a reinforcer or we’ve used the toy the way it was designed, this toy serves many different functions.
 You can identify letters, identify sounds or maybe your very early learner is just working on putting something into something else.
 This toy gives instant feedback for “putting in” with sound.
 Pair that automatic reinforcement with a reinforcer you are using to teach play skills and before you know it, you may find your child playing with this toy independently.
-The bucket is an added bonus for teaching your child to clean up when they are finished.

-Leap Frog My Discover House – This toy provides all of those fun sounds and lights that are always attractive on toys; that your child will probably love.
-This toy, however, like all of the rest on this list, will provide you tons of language opportunities and fine motor opportunities because of how relatable the toy is to the natural environment.
+Leap Frog My Discover House– This toy provides all of those fun sounds and lights that are always attractive on toys; that your child will probably love.
+This toy, however, like all of the rest on this list, will provide you tons of language opportunities and fine motor opportunities because of how relateable the toy is to the natural environment.
 For your beginning learner who has minimal to no play skills, you can work on just touching the different buttons, such as ringing the door knob and turning the light on, and teaching those cause and effect relationships that provide tons of entertainment.
 This same cause and effect relationship with lights and sounds will likely reinforce independent play later or self stim behaviors that may drive you crazy (a hazard with this kind of toy).
 However, you could always hide it and play with it when you have the time to help your child play with it appropriately or use it as a reinforcer for things you are teaching outside of play skills.
 Take it a step further for the your child who has mastered playing with this toy and talk about what you are playing with, where you can finds those things around your own house and continue building those language skills.

-Legos/Blocks – Blocks and legos are just awesome, plain and simple.
+Legos/Blocks– Blocks and legos are just awesome, plain and simple.
 To start, they are all different colors and shapes, broken record here, but kids are working on fine motor skills, problem solving and improving cognitive skills.
 Can your child build the same three piece building you have made?
 Can your child imitate banging on the table with that long yellow lego versus the tiny red one?
 Can your child request those blocks you’ve kept on your side of the table?
 Request any of them by color?
 And as far a multi purpose goes, feel free to add legos and blocks to the list of things you have them sort and categorize.
 There is a ton of cognitive appeal here with these classic toys.

 Melissa and Doug also has a great selection of blocks.

-Doctors Kit– Who doesn’t love a Doctor’s kit?
+Who doesn’t love a Doctor’s kit?
 Lots of pretend play skills to be had here.
 That baby doll is just waiting to get their shots and have their temperature and blood pressure taken.
 It’s a toy that has always been around, because it’s always been fun, and meanwhile you are sneaking in language development by talking to your child about what we do at the doctor’s office, why we go to the doctor and what we find at the Dr. and most importantly, talk about what hurts.

-Mr. Potato Head – you can reinforce those body parts and accessories that we come in contact with every day by identifying body parts, requesting those body parts and of course, asking for help pushing them in because it’s not so easy for little ones that have fine motor delays.
+Mr. Potato Head– you can reinforce those body parts and accessories that we come in contact with every day by identifying body parts, requesting those body parts and of course, asking for help pushing them in because it’s not so easy for little ones that have fine motor delays.

-Books, Stickers, Sticker Books
+Books, Stickers, Sticker Books for fine motor, language, cognitive development

 Books with large, easily identifiable pictures is a great way for you to read to your child and let your child be involved by having your child identify those items and actions which helps build their receptive and expressive vocabulary.
 Babies first word books are always great, as well as books that are repetitive.
 Books that are repetitive will help you work on your child’s intraverbal skills.
 Brown Bear books are a good option.
 Let your child fill in the “what do you see” parts, or any other part they might know.
 Repetition is good!